EternalllZM/rtz-kar/docs/source/netplay_setup.rst

 Now that your Dolphin is ready for playing the game, we can move forward with hosting/connecting to NetPlay sessions.

 .. warning::

-    `Ensure you use a wired (Ethernet) connection for NetPlay.
+    :ref:`Ensure you use a wired (Ethernet) connection for NetPlay.
 Wireless (Wi-Fi) connections are unstable and may cause issues of lag and instability.`

 .. note::

-    `NetPlay browser setup is not covered in this guide, as there is already documentation via Dolphin on how to configure this.
+    :ref:`NetPlay browser setup is not covered in this guide, as there is already documentation via Dolphin on how to configure this.
     However, you may use this option if you know how to.`

 Hosting NetPlay